EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

   <iframe src="https://youtube.com/embed/FhV0oxy3b84" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </figure>

-> We get a VM image into the bank manually, boot it, and then run a baked-in script to install vSphere, BOSH, Concourse and more.
+> We get a VM image into the enterprise manually, boot it, and then run a baked-in script to install vSphere, BOSH, Concourse and more.
 After this, a Concourse pipeline is set to automatically sync new files.

 Once we had a useful Linux jumpbox, we authored scripts to run _on_ that jumpbox to deploy and configure VMware vSphere, giving us a usable IAAS.
 Further scripts then installed BOSH, Concourse, and Credhub using [Stark & Wayne's BUCC](https://github.com/starkandwayne/bucc) tool.
 But wait!
-It wasn't that simple, because we can't download the things when we need them inside the bank.
+It wasn't that simple, because we can't download the things when we need them inside the enterprise.

 Everything that we needed to run from the jumpbox had to be baked into the VM image.
 As we continually found more things that needed adding to the jumpbox, we automated the creation of the VM image's `.ova` file in a Concourse pipeline running in Smarsh.

-### Getting Files into the Bank Automatically
+### Getting Files into the Enterprise Automatically

-Once we had a Concourse running inside the bank, we could then use it to run automation to pull in new files and put them in a place that the main deployment pipeline would be able to more-easily consume them.
+Once we had a Concourse running inside the enterprise, we could then use it to run automation to pull in new files and put them in a place that the main deployment pipeline would be able to more-easily consume them.

 The 'sync' pipeline would trigger the SFTP-to-NFS sync, find new files, and upload them into the internal environment's MinIO buckets.